Kapaya/vlhcc21/paper.md

 *Weight*. $S_{column}$ has a weight equal to the number of classes it consists of.
 As before, we favor selectors with lower weights.

 *Best*. $S_{column}$ is the best if it is plausible and there is no other selector that has a lower weight than it has.

-# Design Principles {#sec:design-principles}

-Below, we describe three existing design principles that Joker embodies in order to characterize its design.

-## Unified User Interaction

-Prior to this work, extraction and augmentation in web customization systems [@huynh2006; @lin2009] were divided: all extractions had to be performed prior to augmentations in a separate phase.
-Joker represents extraction and augmentation using the a single spreadsheet formula language.
-Because of this, both can be performed in a single phase, with users being able to interleave the two as desired.
-This makes the process of customization more iterative and free-form.

-We can see this in the Ebay example in [@sec:examples]: when the user extracts a listing's "Sponsored" label, they observe that non-sponsored listings have an invisible "Sponsored" label while sponsored listings have a visible "Sponsored" label that consists of a garbled form "Sponsored".
-Because of Joker's unified user interaction, the user receives the results of scraping in the table and can immediately write an augmentation formula to validate this hypothesis.
-Without the unified interaction, the user would have to extract all the desired columns to see all their values before ever getting to notice the pattern and validate their hypothesis.

-## Functional Reactive Programming

-Functional reactive programming (FRP) enables specifying logic using pure, stateless functions that automatically update in response to upstream changes.
-This paradigm has famously been used by millions of end users in the form of spreadsheet formula languages (Microsoft Excel & Google Sheets), and has also been extended to richer end-user programming environments (Microsoft Power Fx [@2021g], Google AppSheet [@2021h], Airtable [@2021f], Glide [@2021a], Coda [@2021c] & Gneiss [@chang2014]).

-Joker's use of FRP makes it easier for users to program in its spreadsheet formula language.
-With traditional programming, the eBay example in [@sec:examples] in which a user extracts every listing's "Sponsored" label would be much more complicated.
-The user would need to understand programming constructs such as state, variables, looping and data flow in order to write a program to extract the label.
-In Joker, all a user needs to specify is the CSS selector that identifies the element containing the label.
-Joker takes care of managing state, variables, looping and data flow.

-A key limitation of this approach is that users need to understand how CSS selectors work in order to perform extractions.
-Because the formula language utilizes pure functional semantics, users can iterate on CSS selectors as many times as they need to without having to worry about side effects.
-This makes the authoring of CSS selectors more accessible but more work remains.

-## Prodirect Manipulation

-*Prodirect Manipulation* is a term coined by Ravi Chugh in a position paper [@chugh2016a] in which he advocates for “novel software systems that tightly couple programmatic and direct manipulation.”
-This principle embodies Joker's formula language and PBD interface which combine the ease of use of PBD and the expressiveness of traditional programming.

-In the eBay example in [@sec:examples], we show how a user can take advantage of Joker's prodirect manipulation interaction to extract the "Sponsored" label of a listing when PBD is not enough.
-The user can either directly edit the synthesized formula or author one from scratch to achieve the task.
-This is significant because the resulting customization to sort the listings by whether they are sponsored or not would not otherwise be possible.

-We can see a similar prodirect manipulation interaction model in Sketch-N-Sketch [@chugh2016].
-Sketch-N-Sketch allows users to create an SVG shape via traditional programming and then switch to modifying its size or shape via direct manipulation.

 # Evaluation {#sec:evaluation}